 They are flattened epithelial reticular cells arranged concentrically and filled with keratin filaments.

-Some development of thymocytes, in the last stage, also occurs in the medulla.
+In the last stage, some development of thymocytes also occurs in the medulla.

-The thymocytes located here have passed through the cerebral cortex and have undergone receptor gene rearrangement and positive selection, with a small amount of negative selection.
+The thymocytes located here have passed through the cerebral cortex and have undergone receptor gene rearrangement and positive selection, with a small amount of adverse selection.

-The medulla is therefore the site where the vast majority of negative selection takes place.
+The medulla is, therefore, the site where the vast majority of adverse selection takes place.

 The thymus is the place where hematopoietic precursor cells mature into T cells.

-The pro-thymocytes will migrate from the bone marrow and enter the thymus gland at the corticomedullary junction.
+The pro-thymocytes migrate from the bone marrow and enter the thymus gland at the corticomedullary junction.

 Once the maturation process is complete, these T cells enter the circulation and form the basis of the adaptive immune system.

-T cells have receptors that are generated from a random selection of the gene segment.
+T cells have receptors generated from a random selection of the gene segment.

 Initially, a process known as positive selection works (which occurs in the cortex), which checks whether the developing T cell can recognize the proteins of the major histocompatibility complex.

-This is a set of proteins on a person’s own cell surfaces, which are essential for the adaptive immune system to recognize pathogens and therefore able to recognize the person’s own cells from foreign cells.
+This is a set of proteins on a person’s cell surfaces, which are essential for the adaptive immune system to recognize pathogens and therefore recognize the person’s cells from foreign cells.

-The next stage is negative selection, where T cells undergo the process of interaction with thymic dendritic cells.
+The next stage is adverse selection, where T cells undergo the process of interaction with thymic dendritic cells.

 Those cells with a high level of self-reactivity are killed to reduce the likelihood of autoimmune reactions.

-As a result of this process, there is a large number of T cells accumulated during the first years of life, so that in adulthood the organ is largely obsolete and degrades.
+As a result of this process, many T cells accumulate during the first years of life so that in adulthood, the organ is obsolete mainly and degrades.